• What is Copywriting?

 Any time we have any big decisions to make, our brains work very hard to keep us in our comfort zones—even if that’s against our better and greater interests.

 These questions are designed to help you put fear aside and weigh your decision objectively against who you are and who you want to become.
-And, of course, the last question is helping you figure out whether your decision is coming from that fearful, comfort-zone-preferring part of your brain, or the part of you that knows you’re capable of more.
+And, of course, the last question is helping you figure out whether your decision is coming from that fearful, comfort-zone-preferring part of your brain or the part of you that knows you’re capable of more.

 The biggest and most challenging decisions we have to make are the ones that are usually calling on us to get out of our comfort zones.
 These questions help you think all of that through.

-Your turn!
 Was one of these frameworks especially eye-opening for you?
 Why?
 Let me know in the comments below.

-Last Updated on December 19, 2022
+Last Updated on March 22, 2024

 Filed Under: Mindset & Professional Development Tagged With: confidence, success